 Cleaning Up the Repository

-After uninstalling Visual Studio Code, you might consider removing the Microsoft repository if you do not plan to reinstall VS Code in the future.
-This is an optional step that helps keep your system’s repository list clean and reduces unnecessary checks during system updates.
-Use the following command to delete the repository file:
+After uninstalling Visual Studio Code, optionally remove the Microsoft repository if you do not plan to reinstall VS Code.
+This cleanup step keeps your repository list tidy and prevents unnecessary repository checks during future system updates.
+Remove the repository file using this command:

 sudo rm /etc/yum.repos.d/vscode.repo